Thermodynamic and quantum entropy gain of frame averaging: Realistic versions of

-One might wish to construct the graceful irreversible map $\M$ at less artificial conditions of regularization than the finite volume and the periodic boundary (\ref{MrhoxV}).
+One might wish to construct the `graceful' irreversible map $\M$ at less artificial conditions of regularization than the finite volume and the periodic boundary (\ref{MrhoxV}).
 An equivalent construction can be done on the Hilbert space of an infinite volume reservoir:

 The map $\M$ makes the reservoir \emph{forget} some information that amounts exactly to the macroscopic entropy production.
 From the lesson of our previous works \cite{Dio02,DioFelKos06} we have guessed that the real quantum reservoir would gracefully forget the \emph{location} of perturbation.
 (It does not need to forget it immediately; it may do it at any later time.)
 Now, let us call $R$ the scale of spatial frame coarse-graining.
 In concrete cases, the information loss can be well saturated at some finite scale $R\gg r$.
 This feature can become important if we generalize the single-shot concept of $\M$ for the time-continuous generation of irreversibility.

-There is a related alternative perspective which we just mention.
+There is a further alternative which we just mention.
 Instead of the spatial frame, the temporal one can be made forgotten:

 where $U(t)=\exp(-iHt)$.
 This state is definitely different from the result of spatial averaging (\ref{MrhoxR}).
 Nevertheless, we conjecture that for $T,V\rightarrow\infty$ it gains the same entropy (\ref{thconstr}).
-This has never been discussed, although the irreversible map (\ref{MrhotT}) of local equilibrium Gibbs-states has long been known in advanced statistical physics \cite{Zub}.
+This has never been discussed, although the irreversible map (\ref{MrhotT}) of local equilibrium Gibbs-states has long been known in advanced statistical physics \cite{Zub74}.
+Note that universal coarse-graining of the temporal frame has appeared in a number of independent models, see four of them in ref.~\cite{Dio05}.